wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-how-to-create-an-app-service-environment.md

 - VNET used
 - Subnet used

-There are more details around manual scaling, management and monitoring of Azure Websites Environments here: [How to configure an Azure Websites Environment][ASEConfig]
+There are more details around manual scaling, management and monitoring of Azure Environments here: [How to configure an Azure Environment][ASEConfig]

 For information on autoscaling there is a guide here:
-[How to configure autoscale for an Azure Websites Environment][ASEAutoscale]
+[How to configure autoscale for an Azure Environment][ASEAutoscale]

 There are additional dependencies that are not available for customization such as the database and storage.
 These are handled by Azure and come with the system.
-The system storage supports up to 500 GB for the entire Azure Websites Environment and the database is adjusted by Azure as needed by the scale of the system.
+The system storage supports up to 500 GB for the entire Azure Environment and the database is adjusted by Azure as needed by the scale of the system.

 ## Getting started

-To get started with Azure Websites Environments, see [Introduction to Azure Websites Environments][WhatisASE]
+To get started with Azure Environments, see [Introduction to Azure Environments][WhatisASE]

-For more information about the Azure Websites platform, see [Azure Websites][AzureAppService].
+For more information about the Azure platform, see [Azure Web App][AzureAppService].

 [AZURE.INCLUDE [app-service-web-whats-changed](../includes/app-service-web-whats-changed.md)]